 My research programme focuses upon the integrity of the autonomic nervous system in health and disease, specifically the role of autonomic dysfunction in the pathogenesis of fatigue and its clinical consequences, namely cognitive impairment.
 Examining the integrity of the ANS in humans is established in my physiology laboratory using relatively simple, inexpensive, non-invasive technologies that allow evaluation of a wide range of parameters that will within the foreseeable future (i.e. in my career life time) be readily transferable into therapeutic interventions for patients.
 Developing and validating novel methodologies to determine subtle abnormalities in autonomic dysfunction and its consequences is the major aim of my research.

-March 2008 to date: Clinical Professor of Ageing and Medicine, Institute for Ageing and Health, Newcastle University and Honorary Consultant Physician, Royal Victoria Infirmary.
+March 2008 to July 2014: Clinical Professor of Ageing and Medicine, Institute for Ageing and Health, Newcastle University; and Honorary Consultant Physician, Royal Victoria Infirmary.

 Member of NTW CLRN Executive Board with responsibility for training

 Director of the Integrated Academic Training Programme

 Programme lead for Academic Clinical Fellowship Programme (Geriatric Medicine).

 Chair and founding member of the Fatigue Interest group.

 MB BS with Honours: June 1990

 CCST Geriatric Medicine and General Internal Medicine: April 2000

 March 2006 to March 2008: Senior Lecturer and Honorary Consultant Physician